mosen/puppet-cups/README.md

 This type provides the ability to manage cups printers and options.

 Limitations:

 + It currently does not support classes.
 + It currently does not set default printers.
-+ It does not set vendor ppd options (where an external process is responsible for modifying the ppd).

 ### Installation